Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

+Our user-driven prototype evaluation aims to assess how users utilize the prototype in their work routine, i.e., how the effectiveness of their daily tasks changes after the unmoderated interaction with the prototype, and how accurately the prototype performs.
+We recruited a focus group of seventeen domain experts and advanced users of the logging system from one plant for the prototype evaluation with a diverse set of roles to ensure opinion variance in the user studies (\Cref{tab:alphatest_participants}).
+Some study participants were previously recruited for the exploratory generative UX research (see \Cref{sec:exploration_interviews}).
+The users were asked to perform two types of interaction: (1) freely use the system as they see fit during their work tasks (\textit{user-driven prototype evaluation}), (2) perform a set of tasks to assess the relevance of search results (\textit{accuracy evaluation}).

-The section is structured as follows: First, \Cref{sec:acc} reports the relevance assessment and evaluation according to the methodology of information retrieval (IR).
-Second, \Cref {sec:experience} summarizes questionnaires and user interviews that measure differences in the user experience before and after interacting with the prototype.
+The section is structured as follows. \Cref{sec:acc} reports the relevance assessment and evaluation according to the information retrieval (IR) methodology. \Cref {sec:experience} summarizes questionnaires and user interviews that measure differences in the user experience before and after interacting with the prototype.